MarcusCWD/GoWhereSG/readme.md

 **Project Context**

-The _GoWhereSG_ is a mobile-responsive and interactive map application developed for both foreign and local tourist to be able to search for leisure activities around Singapore.
+ _GoWhereSG_ is a mobile-responsive and interactive map application developed for both foreign and local tourist to be able to search for leisure activities around Singapore.

 **User Goals**